ProfessionalsEric Alan Stone

 - Craig Thompson, M.D., the President of the Memorial Sloan Kettering Cancer Center, in litigation regarding his work in cancer metabolism.

-Eric is an adjunct professor at the New York University School of Law where he teaches patent litigation.
-Eric is also an author of a regular column for the New York Law Journal on intellectual property litigation.
+Eric is an adjunct professor at the New York University School of Law, where he teaches patent litigation.
+Eric and his co-Deputy Chair Catherine Nyarady also write a regular column for the New York Law Journal on intellectual property litigation.

 Eric is also a general commercial litigator, trying cases and representing clients in state and federal courts across the country, and arbitrations here and overseas.
 Significant representations include:

-- The American Society of Composers, Authors and Publishers (ASCAP) in a trial to set the royalty for musical compositions played by the online service Pandora;
+- The American Society of Composers, Authors and Publishers (ASCAP) in proceedings to set royalties for musical compositions;

 - Liz Elting, co-founder of TransPerfect Translations, in sanctions proceedings against her fellow co-founder based on his conduct before and during the litigation;